 Consider implementing or revamping your “open door” policy.
 Remember that your employees likely believe they work long hours doing a thankless job.
 Keep the lines of communication open for employees who are feeling stressed, burned out and overwhelmed.
 Make them feel comfortable coming to you with any issues they may have.

 If you do have an employee or manager leave, conduct an exit interview with them.
-This allows for you to identify where the problem(s) in leadership are and allow you to implement solutions where appropriate.
+This gives you an opportunity to identify where the problem(s) in leadership are so you can then implement solutions where appropriate.

 The further out you can create a schedule, along with equipping staff to be able to make shift swaps easily will help them have control over the needed days off they need to live life and prevent burn out.